awegroup/AWE-SE/README.md

 If you use the framework then please cite:

-Joshi, R., von Terzi, D., and Schmehl, R.: System design and scaling trends for airborne wind energy, Wind Energ.
-Sci.
-Discuss. [preprint], https://doi.org/10.5194/wes-2024-161, in review, 2024.
+Joshi, R., von Terzi, D., and Schmehl, R.: System design and scaling trends in airborne wind energy demonstrated for a ground-generation concept, Wind Energ.
+Sci., 10, 695–718, https://doi.org/10.5194/wes-10-695-2025, 2025.

 ## Dependencies